What does out-of-pocket medical expense mean?

 Even though you pay for your monthly health insurance premium on your own, your insurer doesn’t consider that payment an out-of-pocket cost.
 You must pay your premium to maintain active coverage, regardless of whether you access medical care.
 Your premium also doesn’t count toward your out-of-pocket limit.

-Similarly, if you receive medical care for non-covered services, you’ll have to pay the full cost out-of-pocket, and the amount will not count toward your maximum limit.
+Similarly, if you receive medical care for non-covered services or purchase items that insurance doesn't cover, you’ll have to pay the full cost out-of-pocket.
+This amount won’t count toward your maximum limit.

 What are the different types of out-of-pocket medical expenses in health insurance?